crswll/tailwindcss-theme-swapper/README.md

 # tailwindcss-theme-swapper

-Turn parts of your tailwind config into CSS properties to allow for easy theming.
+**Extend** your tailwind config with CSS Custom Properties and trigger the updating of then with any type of selector or media query.

 ## Requirements